LOADING

 Solnedgangkassen

-Solnedgangkassen (Palliative Care Box) –Aalborg University Hospital
+Solnedgangkassen (Palliative Care Box) – Aalborg University Hospital

 The Solnedgangkassen is designed to enable more patients to receive palliative care at home instead of in hospital.
+The box contains a standardized assortment of the necessary medicine, instructions and information to help caregivers provide a high standard of in-home care for patients in the late-terminal phase.

 Pathology AI